-We are authorised by the Taxation Administration Act 1953 to ask you to quote your tax file number (TFN).
-It is not an offence not to quote your TFN.
-However, your assessment may be delayed if you do not quote your TFN.
+We are authorised by the Taxation Administration Act 1953 to ask you for your tax file number (TFN).
+It is not an offence not to provide your TFN.
+However, your assessment may be delayed if you do not provide your TFN.

-We are authorised by the Income Tax Assessment Act 1936, the Income Tax Assessment Act 1997, the A New Tax System (Australian Business Number) Act 1999 and the A New Tax System (Family Assistance) (Administration) Act 1999 to ask for the other information on your tax return.
-We need this information to help us to administer the tax laws and parts of the family assistance law.
+We are authorised by the tax laws, including the Income Tax Assessment Act 1936, the Income Tax Assessment Act 1997 and the A New Tax System (Australian Business Number) Act 1999 to ask for the other information on this tax return.
+We need this information to help us to administer the tax laws.